jsantha/ng-microfrontends/README.md

 each individual micro-frontend is hosted to enable environment agnostic builds and much more.
-The `modules.json` can be more than a static definition, it can be replaced by a backend endpoint that returns remote endpoints together with their description (menu title, icon etc.) that the host uses to render a dynamic menu and effectively create a plugin based system.
+The `modules.json` can be more than a static definition, it can be replaced by a backend endpoint that returns remote endpoints together with their description (menu title, icon, etc.) that the host uses to render a dynamic menu and effectively create a plugin based system.

 ## Continuous Integration (CI)

-Nx affected command greatly improves scalability of a monorepo.
+Nx [affected](https://nx.dev/using-nx/affected) command greatly improves scalability of a monorepo.
 With this command we are able to detect which projects have been affected by the changes between the base and the head.

+Note: for correct behaviour you need to set up BASE and HEAD SHAs correctly during pipeline run.
+For GitHub actions you can use [nrwl/nx-set-shas](https://github.com/nrwl/nx-set-shas) and take a look at `.github/workflows/ci.yml` for inspiration.

 ## Deployment